-Project Ireland 2040, which was launched on 16th February 2018, is the Government’s overarching policy and planning framework for the social, economic and cultural development of Ireland.
-It includes a detailed capital investment plan for the next ten years, the National Development Plan (NDP) 2018-2027, and the National Planning Framework which outlines the broader policy principles and priorities in planning for future population and economic growth to 2040.
+Project Ireland 2040, was launched on 16th February 2018 It is the Government’s overarching policy and planning framework for the social, economic and cultural development of Ireland.

 The Fund supports ambitious and strategic projects which contribute to sustainable rural regeneration and development.
 It will support investments of scale which would not otherwise be delivered without the additionality provided by the Fund, and projects that are outside the scope of existing schemes.
 In this context, projects are likely to be multi-annual and multi-faceted, involving a number of elements or phases as part of a broad strategic plan.